 Three Bible Tales micro-tales describe events at this time in history.
 They were originally distributed in the Bible Tales Newsletter and can be viewed in the archive:

-They are also included in our compilations of micro-tales: Fiction Favours the Facts and Fiction Favours the Facts – Book 2 which are available for purchase from Bible Tales or from other online bookstores.
+They are also included in our compilations of micro-tales: Fiction Favours the Facts, Fiction Favours the Facts – Book 2 and Fiction Favours the Facts – Book 3 which are available for purchase from Bible Tales or from other online bookstores.